SalesConnection/Caction-Support/docs/Request_Signature_Company_Stamp.md

-## How to Request for Remote Signature From Customer?
+## How to Get Signature and Company Stamp?

 1. For example, if you want to get a remote signature of Service Sheet from customer.
 At the mobile app's navigation bar, go to Customer.<br>